Faucet Basics: Part 4 Faucet Styles & Configurations

 There are any number of spout configurations that are essentially just variations on one of the basic three, and function much the same way.
 A channel spout, for instance, is a standard spout in the form of an open trough used to create the effect of an old-time well pump.
 The Vesi faucet, pictured above, is an example of this variation.
 The waterfall spout spreads the water leaving the faucet into a sheet, to recreate a waterfall effect.
 These are primarily of Asian origin and are very popular in the Far East where the falling water effect is a popular design motif.

 The original side spray configuration is still available and still very popular.
 The sprayer is attached to the faucet with a hose but is mounted to one side.
 Its control is in the sprayer head.
-The spray pattern may be adjustable and usually can be switched to spray to stream with a lever mounted on the sprayer head.
+The spray pattern may be adjustable and usually can be switched to spray to stream with a lever mounted on the sprayer head, a feature pioneered by .

 Pull-Out and Pull-down Spout Sprayer

 In the 1980s introduced the European pull-out spout sprayer to the U.S. market.
-The pull-down faucet still makes up a major part of Rohl's faucet line. and other large American manufacturers immediately copied and mass marketed the innovation.
+The pull-down faucet still makes up a major part of Rohl's faucet line. and other large American manufacturers immediately copied and mass-marketed the innovation.
 It was an overnight success.
 Most sprays are now of the pull-out or pull-down spout variety.
 In this configuration, the spray and spout are the same.
 The spout is connected to the faucet with a flexible hose that can be extended for use then retracted.
-In its retracted position the spray head acts like a spout.
+In its retracted position the spray head becomes the spout.

 There are problems with this spray configuration.